apnadkarni/blt/doc/listview.rst

   **-iconvariable** *varName*
-    Specifies the name of a global TCL variable that will be set to the name of the image representing the icon of the last selected list item.
+    Specifies the name of a global TCL variable that will be set to the name of the image representing the icon of the last selected item.
     If *varName* is "", no variable is used.
 The default is "".

   **-itemborderwidth** *numPixels*
-    Specifies the default borderwidth of list items in the list.
-    *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the item.
+    Specifies the default borderwidth of items in the list.  *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the item.
 The value may have any of the forms acceptable to **Tk_GetPixels**.
 This option may be overridden by the style's **-borderwidth** option.
 The default is "0".

   **-layoutmode** *modeName*
     Specifies how items are positioned in the widget. *ModeName* can be